18F/before-you-ship/CONTRIBUTING.md

 ## Guidelines

+For each task or informational page, there should clear indication of:

-* For each task, this site should explain the "what" and the "when" (and maybe the "who"), but link elsewhere for the "how" (and the "why", when available).
+* The "what" and the "when" (and maybe the "who")
-* Hard requirements should be clearly delineated from best practices (i.e. recommendations).
+* The "how", either included in the site or with a link elsewhere
+* External links for:
+    * The "why" (when available)
+    * The regulation text itself (where applicable)
+    * Additional information
+* Whether it's a hard requirement or a guideline/recommendation/best practice
+* Where the item came from (government-wide, GSA, the 18F Infrastructure team, etc.)
+* Where to get help, e.g.
+    * A Slack channel
+    * An email list
+    * Where to file a GitHub issue
+    * A specific person (if necessary)

 ## Public domain